 STEIN, Mark Aurel.
 Budapest 26.11.1862 — Kabul 26.10.1943.
 Sir.
 Hungarian Explorer, Indologist, and Archaeologist living in India (from 1888).
 British citizen (1904).
 Born to aged parents (mother 45, father more), M. Nathan Stein and Anna Hirschler.
 The father was a merchant, uncle Ignaz Hirschler, archaeologist, physician and politician.
 School in Budapest and Dresden, studied in 1879-84 Sanskrit, Greek and Iranian at Vienna (F. Müller), briefly at Leipzig and from 1881 at Tübingen (Roth, Geldner, Erwin Rhode).
 Ph.D.
 1883 Tübingen (under Roth).
 In 1884-87 further studies of archaeology and languages at Oxford and London (British Museum).
-In 1885 in Hungary in one year’s military service, was made PD of Budapest University, but apparently never taught there.
-After the death of his parents (mother 1887, father 1889) accepted post in India and never returned to Hungary, although kept contact with his relatives.
+In 1885 in Hungary in one year’s military service, was then made PD of Budapest University, but apparently never taught there.
+After the death of his parents (mother 1887, father 1889) accepted post in India and never returned to Hungary, although he kept contact with his relatives.
 In 1888-99 Principal of the Oriental College and Registrar of the Punjab University in Lahore.
 During his free time started fieldwork in Kashmir and North-West Frontier.
 In 1898 archaeological survey of Buner.
 From 1899 Principal of Calcutta Madrasa, but left for exploration in 1900.
 In 1901-02 Inspector General of Education in North-West Frontier Province and Baluchistan, in 1902-04 in England, from 1904 Archaeological Surveyor of the North-West Frontier Province and Baluchistan.
 In 1910-29 in A.S.I.
 C.I.E.
 1910, K.C.I.E.
 1912, F.B.A.
 1921.
 Hon. dr. of Oxford, Cambridge and St.Andrews.